The Installation Process – Your 3-step guide

 ALLOW 1 HOUR FOR THIS VISIT

-After we have put your fibre order through to UltraFast Fibre, they will ring you and arrange a time to meet you at your property, where one of their technicians will pop around to discuss the installation process.
-During this visit they’ll agree with you the best locations to fit the fibre equipment and have you sign a Pre-Installation Form and End-User Terms.
+After we have put your fibre order through to Tuatahi First Fibre, they will ring you and arrange a time to meet you at your property, where one of their technicians will pop around to discuss the installation process.
+During this visit they’ll agree with you the best locations to fit the fibre equipment and have you complete a pre-installation form and End-User Terms.

 What they’ll agree with you: